romaneseicristian/tiny-pdf-extractor/README.md

 # tiny-pdf-extractor
 This is a personal project I started to build a simple PDF summarizer using Python.
 The idea is to let users upload a PDF and get a quick summary of its contents.
 Eventually, I want to make it available online through GitHub Pages, so anyone can use it without installing anything.
-I’m still learning Python, so some parts of this have been a bit tricky—but I’m figuring things out step by step.
+I’m still learning Python, so some parts of this have been a bit tricky but I’m figuring things out step by step.

 What’s Working
 - I’ve set up a Python environment (3.12.1) and installed the PyPDF2 library, which lets me extract text from PDF files.
-- The basic summarizer script works when run in the correct environment—it can read a PDF and generate a summary.
+- The basic summarizer script works when run in the correct environment it can read a PDF and generate a summary.
 - I’ve written documentation and started organizing the project so it’s easier to follow.

 What’s Not Working (Yet)